zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 | d+.d+  | 5.3             | `DECIMAL`            | Real number literal                           |
 |        | `NULL`          | N/A                  | NULL literal to represent non-existent values |

-Where `d` is a number, `s` is any character, * indicates zero or more characters, + indicated one or more characters.
+Where `d` is a number, `s` is any character, * indicates that the pattern can contain zero or more characters, and + indicates that the pattern can contain one or more characters.

 ### DATETIME